 Straightforward in principle

-By following a plan tailored around the primary medications finasteride 1mg and minoxidil the patient has time to see what kind of hair growth he can achieve without surgery.
-Some men – like Andre, a Belgravia Centre client whose video testimonial you can watch here – respond well to this non-invasive approach and decide that they no longer need the operation.
+By following a plan tailored around one or both of the only MHRA licensed and FDA approved medications for male pattern baldness, the patient has time to see what kind of hair growth he can achieve without surgery.
+Some men - like Andre, a Belgravia Centre client whose video testimonial you can watch here - respond well to this non-invasive approach and decide that they no longer need the operation.
 However, if they decide to continue down the surgical route, this preparation can give the surgeon the maximum number of hairs to work.
-It also makes for a ‘cleaner’ area to work with once hair shedding has been stabilised.
+It also makes for a 'cleaner' area to work with once hair shedding has been stabilised.

 Additional concerns highlighted in the Daily Record article are pay-as-you-go-schemes, as well as patients being offered transplants when they don’t necessarily need one.

-A reputable hair loss clinic such as Belgravia can help to remove such confusion by offering a free consultation that will give anyone who is worried about losing their hair a full diagnosis and an explanation of the various treatment options available.
-If your level of shedding looks potentially better suited to a hair transplant, our specialists can refer you to our highly respected surgical partner.
-As with any health concerns, it is always best to get as much information as possible, from established credible sources, in order to decide which treatment route you are most comfortable with and are more likely to get the desired results from, before deciding.
+A consultation with a reputable hair loss clinic can help by providing anyone worried about losing their hair with a full diagnosis and an explanation of the various treatment options available.
+As with any such concerns, it is always best to get as much information as possible, from established credible sources, in order to decide which treatment route you are most comfortable with and are more likely to get the desired results from, before deciding.